gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 Also note the `-b9600` sets the baud rate which corresponds to the line `#define BAUD_RATE_HZ 9600` in the program.

-Another note on picocom is that you won't be able to program the device (the `avrdude` command) while connected to the device with picocom.
-Exit picocom (Ctrl-a, then Ctrl-x) before running `avrdude`.
+Another note on `picocom` is that you won't be able to download code to the Arduino (the `avrdude` command) while connected to the device with `picocom`.
+Exit `picocom` (Ctrl-a, then Ctrl-x) before running `avrdude`.

 So that we don't have to manually run `avr-gcc` every time we compile the code,